-The write operation occurs with the CPU first sending out the high address of 124 and 125 and a write request.
+The write operation occurs with the CPU first sending out the high address of 124 or 125 and a write request.
 The switching network looks at the high address to see if it is to be accessed.
 If it is, and a write is requested, the low address is stored along with the lowest order high address bit.
 The memory to be written into is known, along with the data or word to be written into that memory.
-The CPU then sends the data 40 SELECT -1. which the switching network also stores, but in a temporary buffer.
+The CPU then sends the data 40 SELECT-1. which the switching network also stores, but in a temporary buffer.
 The CPU now has completed its opera-

-During the last quarter of the next time slot, the data location in the memory previously requested by the CPU.
+During the last quarter of the next time slot, the data is transferred from the temporary buffer to the memory 45 location in the memory previously requested by the CPU.
 This latter information also is saved in a temporary buffer, until utilized.
 The switching network now is ready for another CPU operation.